My Courage Story

 Your courage journey is your own.
 You may be just beginning or have been on this road for years.
 No matter where you are, I hope you find this an uplifting space for reflection, learning, prayer, and creativity.

-The title of this blog comes from a trip my husband and I took to Ireland after our second miscarriage.
-There I found a bookmark inscribed with my maiden name’s motto—Bravely and *Faithfully.
+This blog’s title comes from a trip my husband and I took to Ireland after experiencing a loss.
+In a gift shop, I found a bookmark inscribed with my maiden name’s motto—Bravely and *Faithfully.

 Once I had a child, the motto felt truer (and harder) than ever.
 Since then, I’ve learned that bravery is only one part of courageous living, and so, here we are, a slight change, yet the heart of the message remains the same.